carlosaoribeiro/TeachTrack/README.md

 - Java
 - MVVM Architecture
 - Firebase Firestore
+- Firebase Authentication
 - RecyclerView with custom adapters
 - AutoCompleteTextView
 - DatePickerDialog
 - TableLayout
-- Material Design 3 components
+- Material Design 3
+- Dark Theme UI with rounded buttons and structured layout

 ---

 ## 📁 Data Structure (Firestore)

+- `usuarios` (users collection)
+  - `nome`, `email`, `dataCriacao`

 - `alunos` (students collection)
-  - `nome`, `sobrenome`, `email`, `tipoAluno`, `dataCadastro`, etc.
+  - `nome`, `email`, `tipoAluno`, `dataCadastro`

 - `aulas` (classes collection)
   - `aluno`, `email`, `tipo`, `data`, `hora`, `horariosSemana`
+  - Supports both daily and monthly types, recurring generation for 4 weeks

 ---

 ## 📌 Notes

-- The project supports both daily and monthly students
+- Monthly students generate recurring classes automatically for 4 weeks
-- Classes are grouped visually by cards
+- All classes are sorted and grouped by date
-- Schedule recurrence only applies to **monthly** students
-- Currently supports a simple email field; can be expanded with notifications
+- Edit or delete directly from each card
+- Clean UI with improved UX and accessibility
+- Session management with `SessionManager`
+- Profile screen displays user info (name, email, signup date)

 ---

 ## 🔐 Security & Privacy

-All data is securely stored in **Firebase Firestore** and is tied to the user’s own Firebase configuration.
-No data is shared externally.
+All data is securely stored in **Firebase Firestore**, and authentication is handled via **Firebase Authentication**.
+Each user only accesses their own data.
+No external data sharing.

 ---

 ## 📄 License

-This project is for educational use and can be freely adapted for non-commercial purposes.
-For commercial use, please contact the author.
+This project is for educational and personal portfolio use.
+For commercial licensing or contributions, contact the author.

----